nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.10 Undoing the last command: `undo`

+Format: `undo`

 ### 3.11 Recycle

-Brings back the expired tasks/events back to active list, with the deadline/event date altered.
+Brings back the expired tasks/events back to active list, with the deadline/event date altered.The index is as shown by `listc` command.

 Format : `Recycle INDEX DEADLINE | START_DATE START_TIME to [END_DATE] END_TIME`